-In Norway, a salmon-farming licence allows salmon farming either in freshwater (smolt/fingerling production) or in the sea.
-The number of licences for Atlantic salmon and trout in seawater was limited to 1,051 in 2019.
-Such limitations do not apply for freshwater licences (smolt production), which can be applied for at any time.
-Seawater licences in can use up to four farming sites (six sites are allowed when all sites are connected with the same licences).
+In Norway, a salmon-farming license allows salmon farming either in freshwater (smolt/fingerling production) or in the sea.
+The number of licenses for Atlantic salmon and trout in seawater was limited to 1,087 in 2020.
+Such limitations do not apply for freshwater licenses (smolt production), which can be applied for at any time.
+Seawater licenses in can use up to four farming sites (six sites are allowed when all sites are connected with the same licenses).
 This increases the capacity and efficiency of the sites.

-New seawater licences are awarded by the Norwegian Ministry of Trade, Industry and Fisheries and are administered by the Directorate of Fisheries.
-Licences can be sold and pledged, and legal security is registered in the Aquaculture Register.
-Since 1982, new licences have been awarded only in certain years.
+New seawater licenses are awarded by the Norwegian Ministry of Trade, Industry and Fisheries and are administered by the Directorate of Fisheries.
+Licenses can be sold and pledged, and legal security is registered in the Aquaculture Register.
+Since 1982, new licenses have been awarded only in certain years and growth in biomass is today regulated on the basis of the new system for growth implemented in 2017.

 Production limitations in Norway are regulated as "maximum allowed biomass" (MAB), which is the defined maximum volume of fish a company can hold at sea at all times.
-In general, one licence sets a MAB of 780 tonnes (945 tonnes in the counties of Troms and Finnmark).
-The sum of the MAB permitted by all the licences held in each region is the farming company's total allowed biomass in this region.
+In general, one license sets a MAB of 780 tonnes (945 tonnes in the counties of Troms and Finnmark).
+The sum of the MAB permitted by all the licenses held in each region is the farming company's total allowed biomass in this region.
 In addition, each production site has its own MAB and the total amount of fish at each site must be less than this set limit.
 Generally, sites have a MAB of between 2,340 and 4,680 tonnes.

 The Norwegian coast is divided into 13 geographical areas of production.
 The level of sea lice in these areas decide if the MAB can increase (6%), stay the same or decrease (6%) in these areas.
-Every second year the government announces the conditions for growth on existing and new licences.
+Every second year the government announces the conditions for growth on existing and new licenses.